mohzulfikar/mohzulfikar/README.md

 ## I'm a Student, Developer, and Open-source Enthusiast!!

 <!-- - 🔭 I just launched my first blog post: [Coming soon]()! -->
-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning about distributed system
 - 👯 I’m looking to collaborate with other maintainer
 - 🗣️ I'm looking for speakers opportunity in the community
 - 🥅 2021 Goals: Creating Multiple Post (30) to Share my Knowledge :)